eestrada/eestrada.github.io/_src/posts/2016-07-28-siggraph-2016-post-mortem.md

-During the convention, I either asked these questions to the various developers on the farm manager teams, or thought of them after the fact due mulling over the questions I had asked.
+During the convention, I either asked these questions to the various developers on the farm manager teams, or thought of them after the fact due to mulling over the questions I had asked or information I had learned.
+It isn't an easy problem to solve and one that I am sure will have many more years of time and effort poured into it before well rounded solutions come to market.